cairo-book/cairo-book/src/ch02-01-variables-and-mutability.md

 them useful for values that many parts of code need to know about.

 The last difference is that constants may natively be set only to a constant expression, not the result of a value that could only be computed at runtime.
+Only literal constants are currently supported.

 Here’s an example of a constant declaration: